-Eva Nagao was born in Maryland, educated in North Carolina, and caught the traveling bug wandering throughout Mexico studying art, autonomy, and tacos.
-After living in Chicago for ten years, she recently stepped down as the Managing Director of the Exoneration Project—a pro bono legal clinic at the University of Chicago—where she worked with a team that freed dozens of wrongfully convicted men and women (including the first mass exoneration in Illinois).
+Eva Nagao was born in Maryland, educated in North Carolina, and works with community organizers around the country.
+After living in Chicago for ten years, she recently stepped down as the Managing Director of the Exoneration Project—a pro bono legal clinic at the University of Chicago—where she worked with a team that freed dozens of wrongfully convicted individuals (including the first mass exoneration in Illinois).

-Outside her nine-to-fives, Eva focuses on grassroots organizing that draws attention to the inhumanity of mass incarceration while also working to create community-based structures that decrease reliance on policing and punishment.
+Outside her nine-to-fives, Eva focuses on grassroots movements that draw attention to the inhumanity of mass incarceration while also working to create community-based structures that decrease reliance on policing and punishment.

-Always fascinated with history and incarceration, she now lives in Los Angeles, California where her Japanese family first put down roots in the US before they were interned during World War II.
+Always fascinated with history and mass incarceration, she now lives in Los Angeles, exploring the city where her family first put down roots in the US—before World War II and again after the Japanese internment.

 In The Community

-2013: Coordinator for the “C” is for Civil Rights Children’s Book Club
+2013: Coordinator, “C” is for Civil Rights Children’s Book Club

-2011: Coordinator for the Cradle 2 Prison Zine Workshop Series
+2011: Coordinator, Cradle 2 Prison Zine Workshop Series

 2014 - 2018: Managing Director of the Exoneration Project